-Scrap polymer clay can bring on notions of joy, fear, anxiety, anger, frustration, and elation all at the same today.
+Scrap polymer clay can bring on notions of joy, fear, anxiety, anger, frustration, and elation all on the same day.
 Today I’m going to show you a brief video that hopefully will inspire you NOT to throw every piece of clay into the mud bin, but to salvage your clay scraps.

 Scrap polymer clay isn’t always what it appears to be.
 Today I’m going to show you how there’s really no such thing as scrap clay in my world.